Thyroid cancer care

 At Allina Health, a team of health care professionals will work together to care for your thyroid cancer.
 This team will also work closely with you to determine the best course of treatment.

 Most thyroid cancers grow very slowly, and your doctor may monitor your condition at first.
 If you need treatment, the main treatment is surgery to remove the entire thyroid (thyroidectomy) or just the affected lobe of the thyroid (lobectomy).
 Nearby lymph nodes will be removed if they are affected.
-Some thyroid cancers require additional treatment with radioactive iodine (in the form of a medication you can swallow) to make sure remaining thyroid tissue is destroyed.
+Some thyroid cancers require additional treatment with radioactive iodine (a medication you can swallow) to ensure the remaining thyroid tissue is destroyed.
 This gets rid of any chance of the cancer surviving.
 In rare cases of advanced metastatic thyroid cancer, systemic therapies (chemotherapy, immunotherapy and directed therapies) can be used for treatment.

 How to prepare for your first visit